HerveAbdi/data4PCCAR/README.md

  used for MCA.

  ### PLS4jack
- in PLS regression compute a
- supplementary projection for a jackknifed estimation of one supplementary element.
+ In PLS regression  `PLS4jack` compute a supplementary projection for a jackknifed estimation of one supplementary element.
  `PLS4jack` is mainly used  by